Rainier-PS/ESP32-New-Year-Countdown-Timer/README.md

 | LED      | 2 |
 | Test Pin | 34 |

-Note: GPIO 34 is input-only on the ESP32, making it suitable for the test trigger.
+Note: GPIO 34 is input-only and requires an external 10kΩ pull-down resistor to GND to prevent false triggers.

 ## Software Requirements